 If the primary symptoms of insomnia or sleepiness do not respond to adequate doses of the selected drug, then the patient should be re-evaluated for other causes of insomnia or excessive daytime sleepiness.
-(See "Clinical features and diagnosis of insomnia" and "Approach to the patient with excessive daytime sleepiness".)
+(See "Clinical features and diagnosis of insomnia in adults" and "Approach to the patient with excessive daytime sleepiness".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)